 The comprehensive qualitative and quantitative analyses of the primary and secondary metabolites provides a holistic view of the biochemical status or biochemical phenotype of an organism.
 The correlations of biochemical information with genetic and molecular data are very useful in providing better insight into the functions of unknown gene or systems response to external stimuli.
 Metabolomic studies also offer unique opportunities to study regulation and signaling under the control of small molecules (i.e., metabolites).
 Quite often, signaling and regulation are transparent at the transcriptome and/or proteome level.
 Finally, metabolomics offers the unbiased ability to differentiate organisms or cell states based on metabolite levels that may or may not produce visible phenotypes/genotypes.
-Although metabolomics is quite promising, several challenges still exist that influence the implementation of a metabolomic approach, including chemical complexity, analytical and biological variance, and dynamic range.
-The success of metablomic analysis lies in the interpretation of the biological importance of the measurements of identified chemicals in the samples.
-The ability to understand the data in a biochemical context can provide important insights into the mechanism and biological functions involved in the experimental condition.
+Although metabolomics is quite promising, several challenges still exist that influence the implementation of a metabolomic range.